beaudavenport/gatsby-celestial-loom/data/blog/may-i-have-this-dance-neptune-retrograde-takes-us-for-a-spin-through-the-rest-of-2019.md

 ---
 _"The planet Neptune represents the longing to become One with everything in a state of total trust and love."_                                                                   Jan Spiller

 Neptune, the “Divine Discontent” within us, activates a feeling of loss, a need for mysterious inner searching, seeking the ideal, and stripping away the illusion that surrounds to find deep truth and meaning.
 Neptune rules dreams, imagination, creativity, intuition, extraterrestrial dimensions, the arts, Atlantean Myths, and exploring what is beneath the surface.
-When we connect with Neptune, we are looking for a sense of ourselves, experience a high level of awareness, self-analysis, and explore lots of hidden deceptions.
+When we connect with Neptune, we are looking for a sense of ourselves, experience a high level of awareness, self-analysis, and explore hidden deceptions.
 We are able to see situations differently, tap into our past life memories and knowings, and discover a previous unknown depth of fantasy.

 The planet Neptune is the higher octave of the planet Venus.
 Venus opens us to our human love and values.
 Neptune takes us to God’s love and our true value as soul travelers.